What is the current built time for a new Custom guitar?

 What is included in a Fodera Tool Kit?

-They also come with instructions on how to adjust your Fodera Dual Action Truss Rod, a Fodera Instrument Warranty (for new instruments), a Control Layout Guide, instruction on how to register your instrument, and Customer Case Information (for new instruments).
+They also come with instructions on how to adjust your Fodera Dual Action Truss Rod, a Fodera Instrument Warranty (for new instruments), a Control Layout Guide, instructions on how to register your instrument, and Customer Case Information (for new instruments).